-The NYC market was hard hit by the pandemic; high rates of infection initially, strict restrictions, and the closure of the convention center and many offices caused all segments of demand to decline.
-The city reopened in June 2021, with restrictions on gatherings lifted and most tourist attractions reopened; Broadway theatres reopened in September 2021.
-Leisure demand began to return in April 2021 and strengthened until December 2021.
-The COVID-19 variants and the city's vaccination requirement for indoor establishments, however, contributed to softer leisure demand in December 2021; this trend is anticipated to continue through early 2022.
-Commercial demand, which remains relatively muted, is expected to accelerate beginning in the spring of 2022 as offices reopen.
-Group demand is also returning slowly; the newly renovated and expanded convention center is anticipated to generate strong convention activity.
-The full recovery of the market will also require the return of international travel.
-Most of the hotels that closed in 2020 have reopened, but some have permanently closed or been converted to alternate uses.
-Although the supply pipeline remains dense, these closures and conversions, along with the cancellation of other projects, should mitigate the impact of new supply.
-Over the long term, the city’s role as an international center for business and tourism should allow the market to regain pre-pandemic RevPAR levels.
+The NYC market was hard hit by the pandemic; high rates of infection, strict restrictions, and the closure of the convention center and offices caused all demand segments to decline.
+Leisure demand began to return in April 2021 and strengthened through December 2021.
+The emergence of COVID-19 variants contributed to softer leisure demand from December 2021 into early 2022.
+Restrictions were lifted in March 2022, and meeting/group demand and corporate travel gradually returned mid-year 2022, a trend that continued into 2023.
+The newly renovated and expanded convention center also hosted numerous sizeable events during that time.
+International travel began to increase in March 2022; however, a full market recovery will require the continued return of this demand source.
+In 2022, ADR exceeded the 2019 level, while occupancy's gains were slower; as such, market RevPAR nearly reached the 2019 level, and this trend continued into 2023.
+Although the supply pipeline remains dense, the pandemic-related hotel closures and building-use conversions, the cancellation of other projects, and the December 2021 Citywide Hotels Text Amendment (to the NYC Zoning Resolution) should mitigate the impact of new supply.
+Moreover, NYC's role as an international center for business and tourism should allow the market to regain pre-pandemic RevPAR levels.